gokhanm/psystem/README.md

 # PSYSTEM

-Psystem is for linux platform developers or sysadmins.
+Psystem aims to collect system modules ( like psutil, netifaces etc. ) under the one roof for linux platform developers or sysadmins.
+You can change system, network settings, get current settings and send e-mail with mail module.

 # SETUP